DIY Dog Gate {crib rails}

-I have a baby gate for corralling Louie (left) but with a very strange floor plan in my home, I need more options when Lucy (right) comes to visit.
-When Lucy is fed, she gobbles her food up really fast, whereas Louie is more of a nibbler.
-It’s difficult to find a time to let Louie eat.
-So, as they say, necessity is the mother of invention, hence I need some dog gates.
+I have a baby gate for corralling Louie (left), but with a very strange floor plan in my home, I need more options when Lucy (right) comes to visit.
+Lucy gobbles her food up fast when she is fed, whereas Louie is more of a nibbler.
+It’s challenging to find a time to let Louie eat.
+So, as they say, necessity is the mother of invention; hence, I need some dog gates.

 How To: DIY Dog Gate